proycon/homeassistant-config/README.md

 ------------

 Prior to Home Assistant, I ran my own custom-built home automation software.
 This got too time consuming to maintain and expand so in the summer of 2017 I migrated everything to Home Assistant.
+As time went by some of the choices Home Assistant made no longer aligned with mine and I found it too bloated and too GUI-drived, so I started migrating parts back to my new custom-built solution called [lighthome](https://git.sr.ht/~proycon/lighthome).
+These two now work in tandem and complement another.

 I have a main server and various Raspberry Pis distributed through the house (for wiring reasons).
-One of the challenges was getting them to communicate properly with Home Assistant.
-I decided on simply running a Home Assistant instance on each (EventStream solutions did not work properly for me), have the master instance control as much as possible, and the slaves as bare as possible, with communication proceeding over MQTT.
+The main server runs home assistant and is the nexus of my home automation (it also runs a small lighthome instance), the raspberry pis and various other clients (even my phone) run lighthome.

 Goals
 --------